zietzm/abo_covid/manuscript.md

 We stratified by ABO+Rh blood groups in a comparison of COV+ vs COV- individuals and found that A and O associations were only supported by evidence among those with Rh positive blood groups.
 Negative Rh blood groups are less common in our data, representing only 9.25% of individuals, so the lack of evidence for association with negative blood types could be due to lower sample sizes.
 However, odds ratios for ABO groups A and O are less extreme than the associated ABO+Rh blood groups (A+, O+), and the corresponding negative blood groups (A-, O-) have (insignificant) odds in the opposite directions as their positive counterparts.
-Further work is needed to better understand the associations between Rh group and COVID-19.
+Further work is needed to better understand the associations between Rh negative blood groups and COVID-19.

 Our meta-analysis found large heterogeneity in blood group distributions between Wuhan, Shenzhen, and New York City, consistent with previous work indicating large differences in blood group distributions between the United States and China [@doi:10.1136/bmjopen-2017-018476; @doi:10.1111/j.1537-2995.2004.03338.x].
 Overall blood group differences introducted heterogeneity in our meta-analysis comparisons of blood group between COV+ individuals and the general population.
 Larger sample sizes of COVID-19 patients will allow afford a more detailed picture of the effects of blood type on COVID-19 susceptibility.

 The significant associations we found for blood type between COV+ and COV- individuals were far from significant in a comparison between COV+ and the general population at NYP.
-A possible explanation for this finding is that individuals tested for infection at NYP represent a more homogeneous population than the general patient population at NYP.
+A possible explanation for this finding is that individuals tested for infection at NYP represent a more homogeneous sub-population of patients at NYP.
 Increased homogeneity would strengthen the blood-group-COVID-19 association signal as it would reduce the influence of overall population differences in blood-type distribution.
+We did not find sufficient evidence to conclude that COVID-19-tested individuals have a significantly different blood group distribution than the general population at NYP, though we cannot rule out other differences between tested and general populations that could explain the difference in associations.
+Moreover, our meta-analysis using COV+ vs general population found significant associations between A, B, and O blood groups, and the NYP data received 20-30 percent weight for each comparison, indicating a large contribution to the pooled associations.
 Further work is needed to understand how the population of COVID-tested patients differs from the general population.

 We did not identify any significant relationships between blood group and intubation or death due to COVID-19.